LeeoniIsrael/rent-connect-agent/REGISTRY_IMPLEMENTATION_SUMMARY.md

 ## What Was Created

-I've implemented a comprehensive **agent registry system** for your RentConnect-C3AN multi-agent project.
+I've implemented a comprehensive **agent registry system**.
 This registry system is based on industry-standard design patterns used in microservices and multi-agent systems for component discovery, orchestration, and management.

 ## Files Created